-The highest decision-making body of the European Banking Authority is the Board of Supervisors, which brings together the heads of the national institutions responsible for banking supervision in the member states of the European Union.
-An observer from the European Commission participates in the work of the Board of Supervisors without the right to vote, as do representatives of the supervisory institutions of Norway and Switzerland.
+The highest decision-making body of the European Securities and Markets Authority is the Board of Supervisors, which brings together the heads of the national institutions responsible for supervising securities markets in the member states of the European Union.
+An observer from the European

+Commission participates in the work of the Board of Supervisors without the right to vote, as do representatives of the supervisory institutions of Norway and Switzerland.